LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Ex1_Troubleshoot_Mailflow_Rules.md

 6. in the **EAC**, on the left-hand navigation pane, select **Mail flow** and then **Message trace**.

 7. On the **Message trace** page, the **Default queries** tab at the top of the page is displayed by default.
-In the list of queries and reports in this tab, select **Messages sent from my primary domain in the last day.**
+In the list of queries and reports in this tab, select **Messages sent from my primary domain in the last day**.

 8. In the **New message trace** pane that appears, the default values for the **Messages sent from my primary domain in the last day** query are displayed.
 You can control which messages are selected based on who sent and received the messages and how many days ago the messages were sent.